apache/jackrabbit-site/src/site/markdown/creating-releases.md

 to cut a release by sending a "Apache Jackrabbit (Oak) x.y.z Release Plan" message to the Jackrabbit Developers Mailing List - [dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org) or Oak Developers Mailing List - [oak-dev@jackrabbit.apache.org](mailto:dev@jackrabbit.apache.org).

-The plan should refer to Jira for the list of fixes to be included in the release and give a rough estimate of the release schedule.
+The plan should refer to project versionn for the list of fixes to be included in the release and give a rough estimate of the release schedule.
 It's OK to revise the plan if needed.
 Optimally, link to the candidate release notes.